Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 When your boat docks at the entrance, you’ll be doing a short trek before you can reach this stunning tourist spot in Coron.
 Take note of the towering limestone formations and turquoise waters as you approach the bay.
 This view is what makes Palawan so beautiful.

-When you reach the cove, walk up a staircase to a viewpoint where you can see the most iconic photo of this attraction.
+When you reach the cove, walk up a staircase to a viewpoint where you can see the most iconic view of this attraction.
 It's the best-known spot in the area and where you can take pictures before going to the lake.

 It’s the highlight of the ultimate tour in Coron.
-Take as many images as you want and don’t forget to ask someone to take a photo of you!
+Take as many images as you want, and don’t forget to ask someone to take a photo of you!

-From there, you will walk down to the lake whose brackish water is quite refreshing.
+From there, you will walk down to the lake, whose brackish water is quite refreshing.
 The mix of saltwater and freshwater makes the surface of the lake seem mirror-like.
 It looks deceptively shallow, and you can almost see the bottom from the walking platform.

 You can take a dip in its turquoise waters, go freediving, and try to get as close as you can get to the bottom when you try Kayangan Lake excursions.
-The clearness of the water allows you to see as far as you can above and below when you dive.
+The clarity of the water allows you to see as far as you can above and below when you dive.

 2. Take a Dip in Barracuda Lake

-Barracuda Lake in Coron, PalawanLocated on the other side of Kayangan Lake is the Barracuda Lake.
-It’s famous for its diving spot where you can see barracuda fish skeletons on its depths.
-The bluish-green waters and scenery complement with the melding of salt and fresh water, which is the perfect temperature to swim in.
+Located on the other side of Kayangan Lake is the Barracuda Lake.
+It’s famous for its diving spot, where you can see barracuda fish skeletons in its depths.
+The bluish-green waters and scenery complement the melding of salt and fresh water, which is the perfect temperature to swim in.

 Barracuda Lake is often included in an island-hopping tour in Coron that leaves town daily.

 The boat ride to the lake is scenic; you will see limestone formations towering over the ocean until you reach the docking area.
-It’s one of the enchanting experiences you can have during your trip to Coron.
+It’s one of the most enchanting experiences you can have during your trip to Coron.

 Take plenty of photos and videos during your visit before diving into the azure waters.
 Go freediving to feel the lake’s thermocline or bring scuba gear to dive deeper.
 The formations surrounding the lake create a magnificent experience.

-Barracuda Lake is similar to Kayangan Lake in one aspect — its waters are a mix of fresh and saltwater.
+Barracuda Lake is similar to Kayangan Lake in one aspect: its waters are a mix of fresh and saltwater.
 However, the difference between the two lakes is that Barracuda Lake is a thermocline.

 It means that the temperature of the water changes as you swim up and down.
-Swimming to as far as you can go to the lake is quite an experience because you will feel the difference in temperature.
+Swimming as far as you can go to the lake is quite an experience because you will feel the difference in temperature.

 3. Explore Siete Pecados

-Aerial view of Siete Pecados in Coron, PalawanContrary to its name, which means seven deadly sins in Spanish, Siete Pecados is the nearest and the best snorkeling and diving site in Coron.
+Contrary to its name, which means seven deadly sins in Spanish, Siete Pecados is the nearest and the best snorkeling and diving site in Coron.
 What’s great about this marine park is that all small seven islands have corals that are still bustling with life along with multiple marine animals.

-They only need to lower a ladder for you to reach the water or you can jump off and snorkel straight out.
+They only need to lower a ladder for you to reach the water, or you can jump off and snorkel straight out.
 This convenience makes Siete Pecados a major part of a Coron day trip, so it is advisable to sail very early in the day.

 When you go, the morning sun should showcase the colorful reefs.
 Tints of apricot, plum, fire red, and velvet green are visible from above water.
 One can even clearly glimpse the sea bed 30 meters down.